UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 #### Data Structures

 ##### Arrays
 * Arrays can store a sequence of values, and contain any type of data.
+Arrays are a compound type in JS.
 * Use bracket notation ```[]``` to define or access an array.

 ```javascript